 If DTC is at any time unwilling, unable or ineligible to continue as depositary or ceases to be a clearing agency registered under the Exchange Act and, in either case a successor depositary is not appointed by the Issuer within 60 days or if an Event of Default under the Indenture has occurred and is continuing, the Issuer will issue Notes under the Indenture in definitive registered form, without coupons, in denominations of DM1,000 principal amount at maturity and any integral multiple thereof, in exchange for the DTC Global Note representing such Notes.
-In addition, the Issuer may at any time and in its sole discretion determine not to have any Notes in registered form represented by the DTC Global Note and, in such event, will issue Notes in definitive registered form in exchange for the DTC Global Note representing such Notes.
-In any such instance, an owner of a beneficial interest in a DTC Global Note will be entitled to physical delivery in definitive form of registered Notes represented by such DTC Global Note equal in principal amount at maturity to such beneficial interest and to have such Notes registered in its name.
-Upon the exchange of the DTC Global Note for Notes in definitive form, the DTC Global Note will be cancelled by the applicable Trustee.
-In addition, if DTC is at any time unwilling, unable or ineligible to continue as depositary or ceases to be a clearing agency under the Exchange Act and, in either case a successor depositary is not appointed by the Issuer within 60 days, the Issue Warrants in definitive registered form.
+In addition, if DTC is at any time unwilling, unable or ineligible to continue as depositary or ceases to be a clearing agency under the Exchange Act and, in either case a successor depositary is not appointed by the Issuer within 60 days, the Issuer will issue Warrants in definitive registered form.
+In addition, the Issuer may at any time and in its sole discretion determine not to have any Notes or Warrants in registered form represented by the DTC Global Note or the DTC Global Warrant as the case may be and, in such event, will issue Notes or Warrants in definitive registered form in exchange for the DTC Global Note or the DTC Global Warrant as the case may be representing such Securities.
+In any such instance, an owner of a beneficial interest in a DTC Global Note or the DTC Global Warrant as the case may be will be entitled to physical delivery in definitive form of registered Notes or Warrants represented by such DTC Global Note or the DTC Global Warrant equal in principal amount at maturity of Notes or the number of Warrants to such beneficial interest and to have such Notes or Warrants registered in its name.
+Upon the exchange of the DTC Global Note or the DTC Global Warrant for Notes or Warrants in definitive form, the DTC Global Note or the DTC Global Warrant, as the case may be will be cancelled by the applicable Trustee.
 In the event that definitive registered Notes or Warrants are issued all transactions in connection with the transfer, delivery and registration of such definitive Notes may be effected through the offices of the Luxembourg Paying Agent, including in connection with any partial redemption of Notes.